netskink/ssl_publy/Icmp/README.md

-TODO: Why does wireshark see a ping request and reply pair, but the code never prints the result?
+TODO: Why does wireshark see a ping request and reply pair, but the sometimes the hangs on the ping call.